Small changes now can make a big difference to your retirement

 Are you contributing enough?

 The more you contribute towards your savings now, the better off you'll be when you retire.
 The minimum contribution you can make to KiwiSaver is 3% of your salary, which your employer will match.
 But that doesn't mean you can't choose a higher rate if you want to.

 In the table below, you can see what could happen to your KiwiSaver balance when you contribute at a higher rate.
-These calculations are for a 25-year-old with a starting salary of $45,000 contributing to an aggressive KiwiSaver Fund, assuming salary increases at 3.5% per annum.
+These calculations are for a 25-year-old with a starting salary of $45,000 contributing to an Aggressive Fund, with employer contributions of 3% and the maximum annual government contribution, assuming salary increases at 3.5% per annum.
 As you can see, putting aside a little bit extra from each pay packet can make a big difference when you get to your 65th birthday.